dctanugi/MIT-Proto-Ventures-Digital-Garden/content/People/Samer Arafa.md

 website: https://www.linkedin.com/in/samer-arafa/
 company: "[[National Grid]]"
 division:
-title: principal engineer in the New England electric innovation and R&D team
+job title: principal engineer in the New England electric innovation and R&D team
 contact_type: corporate
 ---
 ## About